Interacting with JavaScript

 Passing Java objects as JavaScript functions

 Often, JavaScript APIs expect you to pass a callback function.
 This case is similar to passing as JavaScript objects, however you need to tell TeaVM to pass your Java classes as JavaScript functions.
 To do this, simply add the @JSFunctor annotation.
-Functor interfaces must contain exactly one method.
+Functor interfaces must contain exactly one abstract method.
+Default and static methods are allowed and are not treated as the functor method.

 For example,